LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 If any are found (using a dedicated (+lut) with sensor address translation information), the appropriate class instances are created and these can later be used to read out measurement results.

-The next initialisation system is dedicated for multi-sensor synchronisation described in chapter \ref{sensor-syncronisation-interface}.
+The next initialisation system is dedicated for multi-sensor synchronisation described in chapter \ref{sensor-synchronisation-interface}.
 The last step in the setup is to configure communication with the host or connected (+pc).
 All implemented microcontroller platforms used (*Raspberry Pi Pico*, *STM32F4*) have a (+usb) slave port.

 The used usb descriptor is a (+usb)-(+cdc).
 This is used to emulate a virtual *RS232* communication port using a (+usb) port on a (+pc) and usually no additional driver is needed on modern host systems.